mattcroat/joy-of-code/posts/sveltekit-google-analytics/sveltekit-google-analytics.md

 After you get the **Measurement ID** from Google Analytics create a simple `<Analytics />` component you can use inside a layout.

+> ⚠️ You might not need the reactive statement because by default Google Analytics is going to count the page view when the browser history changes.

 ```html:src/lib/analytics.svelte showLineNumbers
 <script lang="ts">
   import { page } from '$app/stores'